 In a large bowl, mix peach slices with sugar.
 In half an hour or so, they will have released their natural juices, and liquid will be gathered at the bottom.

-The final syrup is thick and golden in color, it's not a clear gel.
+It's thick and golden in color, it's not a clear gel.
 It has a lot of fresh peach flavor and keeps well for several days in the refrigerator and can be frozen.

 Kitchen notes